-The Library Board meets on the third Thursday of every month, except July and August, at 7:00 p.m.
-The meetings typically take place in the W.I.
-Room at the Memorial Branch, however due to COVID-19, our meetings now take place online via Zoom.
-If you would like to join a Library Board meeting virtually, please email [email protected] and an invitation will be sent to you.
+The Library Board meets on the fourth Wednesday of every month, except for July, August, and December, at 7:00 p.m.
+The meetings will rotate between the three branch locations.
+If you would like to inquire about attending a Library Board meeting, either virtually or in person, please email [email protected] and an invitation will be sent to you.

 The Library Board is a group of volunteers, appointed by the Town of New Tecumseth Council, to direct the policies, goals and objectives of the library and advocate for the library in the greater community.
 The day-to-day operation of the library is the responsibility of the CEO and management staff.

 - Cassie Hall, Board Member